A digitally restored photo from a family history project

 When digitising any photographic image or document it is vital that you judge what size the image or document needs to be if it is printed out.
 As a rule of thumb, allow photographs to be increased by at least two times, and for documents to be kept at minimum at full size.
 That means for scanning photographs, have a scanner setting of 600 ppi (300 ppi x 2) and for scanning documents have a scanner setting of 300 ppi.
 If you are scanning negatives or slides you will need a higher resolution to achieve the same result.
 The Creating Digital Content guide has more detail on the formula to use.

 For your digital camera, the sharpness and quality of your lens is much more important than the megapixel count.
-Using good lighting, a tripod and the right camera settings for your environment will help get a better quality image.
+Using good lighting, a tripod, and the right camera settings for your environment will help get a better quality image.
 You should also capture using the highest quality (largest) image setting on your camera to minimise the destructive effects of image compression.
 For most objects you are wanting to photograph, a capture resolution of at least 6 megapixels is adequate using the best quality camera you can find.
+There's more detail in our Photography and Imaging guide.

-If you are making digital audio recordings, there are two main things to look for in equipment, being the ability to record in uncompressed WAVE (.WAV) format, and an external, high quality, microphone.
-Dictaphones and memo recorders are not designed for this purpose and will leave you with a poor quality recording that is both hard to listen to for any length of time and difficult to archive.
+If you are making digital audio recordings, there are two main things to look for in equipment: the ability to record in uncompressed WAVE (.WAV) format, and an external high-quality microphone.
+Dictaphones and memo recorders are not designed for this purpose and will leave you with a poor-quality recording that is both hard to listen to for any length of time and difficult to archive.
 If you are on a limited budget, a good USB microphone attached to a laptop can provide a decent result.
 There are also microphone attachments designed for use with Apple iPods that are worth investigating, as iPods record in the high quality WAVE format.
 When searching online through auction or e-commerce sites, look for microphones or microphone attachments that record in stereo and are described as designed for podcasters, musicians and journalists.
-Remember also that you get what you pay for.

-As few camcorders on the market now offer Digital Video tape (DV tape) as a recording medium, it can be difficult making a decision on a video recorder.
-DV camcorders will still give you the most flexibility to archive your recordings, but if that is not an option, look for camcorders with large hard drives and the ability to save the recording as H.264 or AVCHD format on your hard drive.
-Expect to buy one or more external hard drives for you computer for backing up, as a recording transferred to DVD will be much lower quality than your original.
-Avoid camcorders that record directly to mini-DVDs as they often do not work with DVD players.
+Digital Video tape (DV tape) camcorders will give you the most flexibility to archive your recordings, but if that is not an option, look for camcorders with large hard drives and the ability to save the recording as H.264 or AVCHD format on your hard drive.
+Expect to buy one or more external hard drives for your computer for backing up, as a recording transferred to DVD will be much lower quality than your original.
+Avoid camcorders that record directly to mini-DVDs, as they often do not work with DVD players.
 As with audio recordings, it is worth investing in an external microphone for your camcorder.
 A number of manufacturers have models that can be attached to the recorder directly, or you can buy one with a stand.
-Having a modern fast computer with lots of RAM and hard drive space for your video editing is also essential, as it takes a lot of processing power to edit video.
+Having a modern fast computer with lots of RAM and hard-drive space for your video editing is also essential, as it takes a lot of processing power to edit video.
+There's more information in our Creating Digital Audio guide.

 To protect against hard drive or disk failure, you need to keep a second copy of all your important files on an external hard drive or copied to CD or DVD-ROM.
 If using CDs or DVDs, buy a recognised brand name and do not use re-writable disks - not all disks are the same.

-If you want to protect against theft, fire or natural disaster, you should also make a third back-up copy that you keep away from your home.
-These can be kept at a family member's home, at a friend's or at work.
+If you want to protect against theft, fire or natural disaster, you should also make a third back-up copy that you keep in a different place from where your computer is.
 Remember to make fresh back-ups regularly and whenever you have created content that is important or irreplaceable.

 When you complete major milestones in your family history projects, one of the easiest things you can do with your digital copies is make lots more copies and give them to all your family members.
 That way many people get to share and experience your family's history, and you have an excellent way of helping ensure your digital history and stories are protected for many years to come.